-2 Asset pricing and corporate behaviors with atomistic investors
+2 Model and equilibrium with atomistic investors

 Consider an economy with three dates and one firm.
 Firm's assets are assumed to already be in place.
 They initially belong to the owner of the firm, who sell them to atomistic investors at date 1.
 The risk-free rate is normalized to 0.
 At date 3, the firm yields a random financial return r per share.
 The return r is normally distributed with mean Er, and variance σ^2 .
-There is a continuum of investors indexed by $i \in [0, 1]$ with a mass of one such that $\int_0^1 di = 1$.
+There is a continuum of investors indexed by $i \in [0,1]$ with a mass of one such that $\int_0^1 di = 1$.
 Investors have a utility function $U(X) = -e^{-AX}$, in which A > 0 represents the constant absolute risk aversion parameter.
 Investors initially hold no cash and no shares.
 We denote by h_i the number of shares held by investor i after trading at date 1.
 We assume that short-selling positions are allowed.
 The number of firm's shares is normalized to 1, so that the market-clearing condition is $\int_0^1 h_i di = 1$.
 Investor i's final wealth is written $W_i = h_i (r - P)$, where P is the unit price of the firm's shares ex ante.

 At date 2, the firm is confronted with a choice between two alternative strategies.
-Strategy s = 0 has no social externality and its expected return is $Er(s=0) = \mu > 0$.
-Strategy s = 1 generates a social externality which is valued at e > 0 units of numeraire per share.
-The firm's expected (financial) return if the responsible strategy s = 1 is adopted is $Er(s=1) = \mu - c$, in which c > 0 represents firm's financial cost of implementing the pro-social activity.
+Strategy s=0 has no social externality and its expected return is $Er(s=0)=\mu>0$.
+Strategy s=1 generates a social externality which is valued at e>0 units of numeraire per share.
+The firm's expected (financial) return if the responsible strategy s=1 is adopted is $Er(s=1)=\mu-c$, in which c>0 represents firm's financial cost of implementing the pro-social activity.
 Another interpretation is that c is the cost to incur in order to reduce a negative externality by e.
-We assume that e > c so that the responsible strategy is desirable from a social point of view.
+We assume that e>c so that the responsible strategy is desirable from a social point of view.

 Investors differ upon their socially responsible orientation.
 When they evaluate the performance of their investment, socially responsible (SR) investors internalize both the financial and the extra-financial returns.
 This means that they evaluate the return per share as $\mu - c - P + e$ for the responsible firm, and $\mu - P$ for the firm implementing strategy s = 0.
-One interpretation is that SR investors believe that the externality will materialize in the long-run, and that it will affect the profitability of the firm.
-Another interpretation is that SR investors are altruistic and internalize the social impact of their investments.
-Other investors referred to as traditional investors do not value the externality, either because they do not believe they will materialize (we are then in a differences of opinion model, see Harris and Raviv (1993) for example) or because they do not have altruistic preferences.
-We use the dummy variable x_i to express pro-social values, where x_i takes value 1 if investor i is socially responsible, and 0 otherwise.6 SR investors constitute a proportion π of the investors, which means that $\int x_i di = \pi$.
+One interpretation is that SR investors are altruistic and internalize the social impact of their investments.3 Other investors referred to as traditional investors do not value the externality.
+We use the dummy variable x_i to express pro-social values, where x_i takes value 1 if investor i is socially responsible, and 0 otherwise.4 SR investors constitute a proportion π of the investors, which means that $\int x_i di = \pi$.